Wednesday, October 4, 2023

 The renaissance of India’s regional cuisines via community cookbooks

-A group of three archivists is preserving age-old recipes from multiple communities to help you stay close to your roots.
+A group of three archivists are preserving age-old recipes from multiple communities to help you stay close to your roots.

 Former classmates and friends Ananya Pujary, Khushi Gupta and Muskaan Pal founded the Indian Community Cookbooks Project.
 (Supplied)